Home Doh Ref

 Modules

 Modules in Doh are executable units of code that extend the Package concept by adding a runtime function (callback).
-While Packages define the structural organization and dependencies, Modules implement the actual behavior and functionality.
+Packages and Modules share the same structure and registry; a Module is a Package with a callback, while a Package is a Module without one (declarative only).
+Both can participate in dependency graphs as dependents and dependencies.

 In the Doh architecture:

-• Modules build on Packages by adding executable code and runtime behavior
+• Modules add executable code and runtime behavior on top of the same definition

 • Patterns (defined within Modules) create reusable components and templates